 - A brief description of how the applicant would contribute to the diversity of the discipline (including supporting data).

-Please submit the nomination form and any supporting materials to Kate McAnulty, Assistant Dean, at email@example.com.
+- Please submit the nomination form and any supporting materials to Shelby Burkhart at email@example.com.

-Program nominations will be reviewed by a committee consisting of the Dean of Graduate Studies, the Director of Graduate Student Services, and members of the Graduate Studies Administrative Advisory Committee (GSAAC).
-In addition to the nomination form, the selection committee will review the nominee's admissions materials (e.g., GPA, GRE scores, letters of recommendation).
+Program nominations will be reviewed by the Dean of Graduate Studies.
+In addition to the nomination form, the Dean will review the nominee's admissions materials (e.g., GPA, GRE scores, letters of recommendation).